apache/trafficserver/doc/developer-guide/plugins/io/transformations.en.rst

 This code fragment basically shows that many vconnections simply want to destroy themselves when they are closed.
-However, the situation might also require the vconnection to do some cleanup processing - which is why :c:func:`TSVConnClose` does not simply just destroy the vconnection.
+However, the situation might also require the vconnection to do some cleanup processing - which is why :func:`TSVConnClose` does not simply just destroy the vconnection.

 Vconnections are state machines that are animated by the events they receive.
-An event is sent to the vconnection whenever an :c:func:`TSVConnRead`, :c:func:`TSVConnWrite`, :c:func:`TSVConnClose`, :c:func:`TSVConnShutdown`, or :c:func:`TSVIOReenable` call is performed.
+An event is sent to the vconnection whenever an :func:`TSVConnRead`, :func:`TSVConnWrite`, :func:`TSVConnClose`, :func:`TSVConnShutdown`, or :func:`TSVIOReenable` call is performed.
-:c:func:`TSVIOReenable` indirectly references the vconnection through a back-pointer in the VIO structure to the vconnection.
+:func:`TSVIOReenable` indirectly references the vconnection through a back-pointer in the VIO structure to the vconnection.
 The vconnection itself only knows which call was performed by examining its state and the state of its VIOs.
-For example, when :c:func:`TSVConnClose` is called, the vconnection is sent an immediate event (``TS_EVENT_IMMEDIATE``).
+For example, when :func:`TSVConnClose` is called, the vconnection is sent an immediate event (:enumerator:`TS_EVENT_IMMEDIATE`).
 For every event the vconnection receives, it needs to check its closed flag to see if it has been closed.
-Similarly, when :c:func:`TSVIOReenable` is called, the vconnection is sent an immediate event.
+Similarly, when :func:`TSVIOReenable` is called, the vconnection is sent an immediate event.
 For every event the vconnection receives, it must check its VIOs to see if the buffers have been modified to a state in which it can continue processing one of its